USD/CAD flirting with lows near 1.3400 handle

 USD/CAD flirting with lows near 1.3400 handleBy Haresh Menghani

-The USD/CAD pair ran through fresh offers near 1.3450 region and has now moved on the brink of breaking below 1.3400 handle.
+After an initial tepid recovery move to 1.3460 region, the USD/CAD pair ran through fresh offers and dipped below 1.3400 handle.

+The pair, however, has managed to bounce off few pips from 8-day lows and is currently trading around 1.3410 region.
+A broad based US Dollar profit-taking slide, in wake of a mild retracement in the US treasury bond yield, seems to be the only factor exerting some selling pressure around the major.

-Rallying oil prices, with WTI crude oil consolidating gains above $54.00/barrel mark, is lending support to the commodity-linked currency - Loonie and exerting selling pressure around the major.
+Adding to this, positive mood surrounding oil market, with WTI crude oil trading with a gain of nearly 1%, is further extending support to the commodity-linked currency - Loonie, and collaborating to the pair's slide on Wednesday.

-Meanwhile, growing expectations of faster US economic growth and further Fed rate-hike actions in 2017 might continue to underpin the US Dollar and limit further immediate downslide.
+From technical perspective, the pair has been flirting with 1.3400 important support, marking 38.2% Fibonacci retracement level of 1.3081-1.3598 post-US election up-surge.
+Hence, a convincing break below this immediate support might now open room for further near-term corrective slide.

-Later during NA session, the US ISM manufacturing PMI might influence investors' expectations and provide fresh impetus.
-In the meantime, oil price-dynamics is likely to remain a key determinant of the pair's movement on Tuesday.
+Later during NY session, the FOMC meeting minutes would now be looked upon for fresh impetus for the pair's near-term trajectory.
+In the meantime, oil price dynamics would remain to be a key driver for the pair's movement.

 Technical levels to watch